The most often asked question by new Husky puppy owners is: How do I potty train my Husky? He just pees everywhere!

 Most of the times you can expect your Siberian Husky puppy to be able to hold his bladders in as many hours as his age plus one.

 This means that if your puppy is 3 months old, he’ll probably be able to hold it about 4 hours tops.

 So when do puppies usually need to poop or pee?

-Of course it’s not an exact science, but usually, you can follow the below patterns.
-Be on a lookout around these activities and times and you’ll surely figure out when your pup needs to do his business.
+Of course, it’s not an exact science, but usually, you can follow the below patterns.
+Be on the lookout for these activities and times, and you’ll surely figure out when your pup needs to do his business.

 - After a lot of play and or excitement, they need to poop/pee;

-- When they wake up after a nap, they will most surely need to do go;
+- When they wake up after a nap, they will most surely need to go;

 So what now?

 When these events occur, it’s a good time to take him out.
 Just finished eating?
 Let’s go out and walk, play or discover the yard.
 Be near the designated potty area.
 And so on.